-The SDDP methodology was used to facilitate dialogue between Greek and Turkish Cypriots since 1994.
+4 The SDDP methodology was used to facilitate dialogue between Greek and Turkish Cypriots since 1994.
 This dialogue culminated to the formation of an embryonic peace movement.
-A
+A number of publications are available.

 The Cost219ter is a network of experts from 20 countries (18 European plus USA and Australia) who are concerned on how broadband technologies and next-generation networks will make services more accessible and more transparent (ambient intelligence) to all.
 The Cost219ter community has used SDDP to define the obstacles that prevent practical broadband applications being produced and exploited.
 Based on the results of the structured dialogue, they developed their strategy for the next 3 years.